julenmendieta/SparseDataModelling/README.md

 In case is needed, the Singularity container recipes for TADdyn and TADbit are available in the "containers" folder.
 The actual containers can be downloaded from:
 https://www.dropbox.com/sh/uz7iikid2w9wv0d/AADPVGm4dMIiv2OtROEFakEJa?dl=0

-To open the Notebooks we could use the following commands with each of them:
+To open the Notebooks you can use the following commands with each of them:
 TADdyn:
 singularity exec singularity_TADdyn.sif jupyter notebook --port=8888 --notebook-dir=/PATH/TO/NOTEBOOKS
 TADbit: